mwiater/golangchannels/README.md

 ## Benchmark Tests

-Results of running the application: 8 Iterations, starting with 1 Worker, ending with 8 Workers, all processing 64 of the same job (PiJob)
+Results of running the application (`make golang-run`): 8 Iterations, starting with 1 Worker, ending with 8 Workers, all processing 64 of the same job (PiJob)

 ```
 Summary: